chrisgilldc/chambers/README.md

 Chambers collects data from multiple sources to provide near-real-time status of the House of Representatives and the Senate.

+This is available as a pip-installable library and as an Add-On to Home Assistant.

 House data is collected from the Clerk of the House's Floor Proceeding XML files.
 These are updated frequently throughout the day while the House is in session.